 The early stages of dating is guesswork What happens when you treat guesses like facts and predictions for your future with somebody?
 Big problems.
 I explain why we need to recognise that a lot from seeing someone on a site or app or meeting them somewhere, to going on some dates, it’s guesswork and if we can recognise this then we will be less attached to rigid ideas and snap judgements as well as less attached to predicted outcomes.

 Listener Question – What do you do when two different partners claim that sexual attraction was the reason why they don’t want a relationship with me?
 I help Stephanie pick her way through this messy situation including what this experience is truly here to do for her.

-What Nat Learned This Week: I attended a writers workshop and noticed inner resistance coming up when doing certain exercises centered around planning.
+What Nat Learned This Week: I attended a writers workshop and noticed inner resistance coming up when doing certain exercises centred around planning.

 You can listen to this podcast below.
 If you enjoy the show, please subscribe.
 If you’re new to podcasts, find out more about what they are and how to subscribe with this handy guide.

 Please subscribe and/or leave a review on iTunes (how-to guide here) – it really helps in growing the show!
 If you’re new to podcasts, find out more about what they are and how to subscribe with this guide.

 Listener questions can be emailed to podcast AT baggagereclaim DOT com and if there’s a topic you’d love me to talk about, let me know!